Louisiana LASERS Retirement Calculator

 At 20 years and the same salary: 0.025 x 20 x $65,000 = $32,500 per year, or $2,708 per month.
 Still 50% of salary from 20 years of service.
 The 2.5% rate compounds quickly.
 Each year of service adds 2.5 percentage points of salary replacement, not 2.2 or 1.75.

-LASERS restructured twice in the 2000s, both times to slow the growth of unfunded liabilities.
+LASERS restructured twice, both times to slow the growth of unfunded liabilities.
 The formula stayed at 2.5% across all tiers.
-What changed were the retirement eligibility rules.
+What changed were the retirement eligibility rules and the FAS window.

 No Social Security and what it means